FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 1. Allow multiple short trials instead of one big trial per load.
    - Optionally, tolerate a percentage of trial results with higher loss.
-2. Allow searching for multiple [Search Goal](#search-goal)s, with differing loss ratios.
+2. Allow searching for multiple [Search Goals](#search-goal), with differing loss ratios.
    - Any trial result can affect each Search Goal in principle.
 3. Insert multiple coarse targets for each Search Goal, earlier ones need to spend less time on trials.
    - Earlier targets also aim for lesser precision.
    - Use Forwarding Rate (FR) at Maximum Offered Load (FRMOL), as defined in Section 3.6.2 of [RFC2285], to initialize bounds.
-4. Process of inconsistent trial results carefully.
+4. Clarify handling of inconsistent trial results.
    - Reported throughput should be smaller than the smallest load with high loss.
    - Measure smaller load candidates first.
 5. Apply several time-saving load selection heuristics that deliberately